 15:00 – 16:00

-Monitoring, Evaluation & Learning as a force for change, hosted by the OTT MEL Community of Practice
+Monitoring, Evaluation & Learning as a force for change, organised by the OTT MEL Community of Practice

 Facilitators: Rebecca Kendall (R Street Institute), Claire Luzia Leifert (German Council on Foreign Relations, DGAP), Dena Lomofsky (Southern Hemisphere), Sarine Karajerjian (American University Beirut)

 This is an interactive workshop to collaboratively explore how monitoring, evaluation and learning can become a force for change in think tanks: for individuals, programs, and organisations – rather than a dull and cumbersome bureaucratic task.
 We will share our lessons learned and tools from the Community of Practice of MEL practitioners and are curious to learn from your experiences.
-The results of the workshop will enrich / flow into a blog series that will be published on the OTT blog.
+The results of the workshop will contribute to a blog series that we are planning to publish on the OTT blog.

 15:00 – 16:00